 Males - open to fishing from the first Saturday in November to 31 August of the following year.

-From the third Saturday in November to 30 April of the following year.
+For 2017-18 season, date to be announced to 30 April of the following year.

 for the Eastern Region, recreational fishers cannot possess rock lobster or pots or rings on state waters in the Eastern Region.

 You can only possess a rock lobster pot on State fishing waters